 Kbal Chhay Waterfalls

-This tiered waterfall with a 14-metre drop is actually one of the major sources of fresh water for the city of Sihanoukville, as evidenced by the large reservoir nearby.
+Kbal Chay is a tiered waterfall with a 14-metre drop that's actually one of the major sources of fresh water for the city of Sihanoukville, as evidenced by the large reservoir nearby.
 It's a picturesque spot and a popular place with locals taking a day out.
 You can follow their lead by enjoying a picnic next to local families before cooling off with a splash in the cool waters.

-- Opening Hours: Daily 07:30 – 17:00
+- Opening Hours: Daily from 7.30am to 5pm

 Koh Kong Bridge

 If you like the beaches of Sihanoukville, you’ll love Koh Rong and the surrounding islands.
 Just 26 km west of the city, they are pretty much the archetype of the desert island idyll, with pristine beaches, clear blue seas, vibrant coral reefs, jungle-covered hills and very little else.

 Phnom Meas Viewpoint

-- Location: off Mittapheap Street, Sihanoukville
+- Location: Mittapheap Street, Sihanoukville, Cambodia

 Wat Leu Temple